awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 MariaDB is available in all of the AWS Regions\.
 For more information about AWS Regions, see [ Regions, Availability Zones, and Local Zones ](Concepts.RegionsAndAvailabilityZones.md)\.

 You can use Amazon RDS for MariaDB databases to build HIPAA\-compliant applications\.
-You can store healthcare\-related information, including protected health information \(PHI\), under an executed Business Associate Agreement \(BAA\) with AWS\.
+You can store healthcare\-related information, including protected health information \(PHI\), under a Business Associate Agreement \(BAA\) with AWS\.
 For more information, see [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/)\.
 AWS Services in Scope have been fully assessed by a third\-party auditor and result in a certification, attestation of compliance, or Authority to Operate \(ATO\)\.
 For more information, see [AWS Services in Scope by Compliance Program](https://aws.amazon.com/compliance/services-in-scope/)\.

 Before creating your first DB instance, you should complete the steps in the setting up section of this guide\.
 For more information, see [Setting Up for Amazon RDS](CHAP_SettingUp.md)\.